-- Patient data:Health systems have been inundated with requests for tracking surges, COVID-19 positive tests, bed capacity and more.
-Cerner has been working with the U.S. Centers for Disease Control and Prevention and others to advance data sharing to ease the burden on those at the front lines of COVID-19.
+- Patient data:Health systems have received many requests for tracking surges, COVID-19 positive tests, bed capacity and more.
+Cerner has been working with the U.S. Centers for Disease Control and Prevention and other public health authorities to advance data sharing to ease the burden on those at the front lines of COVID-19.

-- Field hospitals and surge locations: Cerner has helped implement technology in field hospitals and surge locations around the world, including in Madrid, London, Dubai, Seattle and New York City — many built within two to three days.
+- Field hospitals and surge locations: Cerner helped implement technology in field hospitals and surge locations around the world, including in Madrid, London, Dubai, Seattle and New York City — many built within two to three days.
 Cerner’s COVID-19 Surge Capacity Guide provides best practices and recommendations for providers, governments and other stakeholders who are developing strategies to prepare for and respond to the surge of testing and treatment demands associated with the virus.

-- Recovery solutions:As health care organizations seek to financially recover from the impact of COVID-19 and define their new normal, Cerner is providing our clients with solutions, recommendations and best practice learnings from clients around the world.
+- Recovery solutions:As health care organizations seek to financially recover from the impact of COVID-19 and define their new normal, Cerner is providing our clients with solutions, recommendations and best practices from clients around the world.

 Supporting the health of our associates

-Associate well-being – While working remotely, Cerner is providing associates with daily resources, including online fitness and mental wellbeing activities and tools to encourage physical and mental health.
+- Associate well-being:While working remotely, Cerner is providing associates with daily resources, including online fitness and mental well-being activities and tools to encourage physical and mental health.

 Giving to the communities where we live, work and thrive

-Cerner and its supported charitable foundation, First Hand, are committed to supporting COVID-19 relief efforts around the world with particular focus in areas where Cerner associates and clients live and work.
+Cerner and its supported charitable foundation, First Hand, are committed to supporting COVID-19 relief efforts around the world with a particular focus in areas where Cerner associates and clients live and work.
 Cerner and First Hand have contributed more than $500,000 to COVID-19 community relief initiatives.
 Read more about how Cerner is giving back to our communities here.